lzl7/machine-learning-notes/notes/tips-for-jupyter.md

 # Jupyter setup tips
 - Connection refused
-    - Issue: After installed jupyter, and run `jupyter notebook` to start the jupyter service.
+    - Issue: After installed jupyter, run `jupyter notebook` to start the jupyter service, it fails with connection refused error.
     - Reasons:
         - Firewall.
 You need to open the port to allow the access in the windows/linux.
 In windows, go to the *Windows Defender Firewall* to open the port to allow access.
 In Linux, use the command to open the port: `sudo ufw allow 8888` (Note: replace the port to that one you need)
         - The jupyter default setting not update yet.
 By default, the jupyter notebook only accepts the traffic from localhost.
 You might need to change to config.
 Please check this great [instruction](https://stackoverflow.com/questions/42848130/why-i-cant-access-remote-jupyter-notebook-server).
 Following are the sum up steps: